Case Study: Empirical Designs x Legendary Apparel Streetwear

-Weekly, Empirical Designs will premier a new piece of artwork inspired by a randomly selected strategy from a special deck of cards called the ”Oblique Strategies”.
-The series will serve as a tool that assists us to push the boundaries of the designs we create, by forcing ourselves to think outside the box for solutions and inspiration.
-This week’s strategy is titled "Use An Unacceptable Color".
+Every so often, Empirical Designs will release a piece of artwork inspired by a randomly selected prompt from a special deck of cards called the ”Oblique Strategies”.
+The method will serve as a tool that assists us to push the boundaries of the designs we create, by forcing ourselves to think outside the box for solutions and inspiration.
+This week’s prompt is titled "Use An Unacceptable Color".

 Legendary Apparel is a clothing brand based out of my hometown of Staten Island, New York.
 Their goal is to create streetwear with a bold meaning and a higher purpose.
 They tout, Legendary isn't just a name - its a movement.

 This week I drew a card with an unusual phrase, "Use An Unacceptable Color".
 I decided to go through my design work over the last year or so and to see what colors might be absent.
 And to the surprise of no one, I discovered that I really enjoy using old reliables like Black, White, Red, and Navy.